Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Jaguars stats and trends

-- Jacksonville's games this season have gone over the total in two out of seven opportunities (28.6%).
+- Jacksonville's games this year have gone over the total in two out of seven opportunities (28.6%).

+- The Jaguars rack up 17.6 points per game, comparable to the 15.6 the Bills give up.

-- Jacksonville is 2-3 against the spread and 1-4 overall when the team notches more than 15.6 points.
+- When Jacksonville puts up more than 15.6 points, it is 2-3 against the spread and 1-4 overall.

-- Jacksonville is 2-4 against the spread and 1-5 overall when the team piles up more than 269.0 yards.
+- When Jacksonville picks up more than 269.0 yards, the team is 2-4 against the spread and 1-5 overall.

-- The Jaguars have turned the ball over 12 times, six fewer times than the Bills have forced turnovers (18).
+- This year the Jaguars have 12 turnovers, six fewer than the Bills have takeaways (18).

 Home and road insights

-- Jacksonville has one win against the spread, and is 1-3 overall, at home this year.
+- Jacksonville has covered the spread once at home, and is 1-3 overall there, this year.

-- In four home games this season, Jacksonville has hit the over once.
+- Jacksonville has hit the over once in four home games this season.

 - This season on the road, Buffalo is 3-1 against the spread and 3-1 overall.